Find Trade Colleges

 Top 10 Best Allied Health & Medical Assisting Services Undergraduate Certificate Schools

 Our 2023 rankings named Ross Medical Education Center - Brighton the best school in Michigan for allied health & medical assisting services students working on their undergraduate certificate.
-Ross - Brighton is a small private for-profit school located in the medium-sized suburb of Brighton.
+Ross - Brighton is a fairly small private for-profit school located in the medium-sized suburb of Brighton.

 The average amount in student loans that medical assisting majors at Ross - Brighton take out while working on their Undergraduate Certificate is $8,213.